-- 239. After the change in programming, weight-loss videos accounted for well over 40 percent of the content TikTok's algorithm recommended to the user.277 - 240.
+- 240. After the change in programming, weight-loss videos accounted for well over 40 percent of the content TikTok's algorithm recommended to the user.
+273 - 241.
 The other accounts were also flooded with weight-loss videos.
-Over the course of about 45 days, TikTok inundated the accounts with more than 32,000 such videos, "many promoting fasting, offering tips for quickly burning belly fat and pushing weight-loss detox programs and participation in extreme weight-loss competitions."
-Some encouraged purging, eating less than 300 calories a day, consuming nothing but water some days, and other hazardous diets.
-279 - 241.
-According to Alyssa Moukheiber, a treatment center dietitian, TikTok's powerful algorithm and the harmful streams of content it directs at young users can tip them into unhealthy behaviors or trigger a relapse.280 - 242.
-Unfortunately, it has for the several teenage girls interviewed by the Wall Street Journal, who reported developing eating disorders or relapsing after being influenced by the extreme diet videos TikTok promoted to them.281 - 243.
+Over the course of about 45 days, TikTok inundated the accounts with more than 32,000 such videos, "many promoting fasting, offering tips for quickly burning belly fat and pushing weight-loss detox programs and participation in extreme weight-loss competitions."274 Some encouraged purging, eating less than 300 calories a day, consuming nothing but water some days, and other hazardous diets.275 behaviors or trigger a relapse.276

+242. According to Alyssa Moukheiber, a treatment center dietitian, TikTok's powerful algorithm and the harmful streams of content it directs at young users can tip them into unhealthy

+- 243. Unfortunately, it has for the several teenage girls interviewed by the Wall Street Journal, who reported developing eating disorders or relapsing after being influenced by the extreme diet videos TikTok promoted to them.277 - 244.
 They are not alone.
-Katie Bell, a co-founder of the Healthy Teen Project, "said the majority of her 17 teenage residential patients told her TikTok played a role in their eating disorders."282 - 244.
-Others, like Stephanie Zerwas, an associate professor of psychiatry at the University of North Carolina at Chapel Hill, could not recount how many of her young patients told her that "I've started falling down this rabbit hole, or I got really into this or that influencer on TikTok, and then it started to feel like eating-disorder behavior was normal, that everybody was doing that."283
+Katie Bell, a co-founder of the Healthy Teen Project, "said the majority of her 17 teenage residential patients told her TikTok played a role in their eating disorders."278 - 245.
+Others, like Stephanie Zerwas, an associate professor of psychiatry at the University of North Carolina at Chapel Hill, could not recount how many of her young patients told her that "I've started falling down this rabbit hole, or I got really into this or that influencer on TikTok, and then it started to feel like eating-disorder behavior was normal, that everybody was doing that." - 246.
+This trend extends nationwide.
+The National Association of Anorexia Nervosa and Associated Disorders has fielded 50 percent more calls to its hotline since the pandemic began, most of whom it says are from young people or parents on their behalf.280 - 247.
+Despite the ample evidence that TikTok's design and operation of its platform harms the tens of millions of youth who use it, TikTok continues to manipulate them into returning to the platform again and again so that it may serve them ads in between the exploitive content it amplifies.

-- 245. This trend extends nationwide.
-The National Association of Anorexia Nervosa and Associated Disorders has fielded 50 percent more calls to its hotline since the pandemic began, most of whom it says are from young people or parents on their behalf.284 - 246.
-Despite the ample evidence that TikTok's design and operation of its platform harms the tens of millions of youths who use it, TikTok continues to manipulate them into returning to the platform again and again so that it may serve them ads in between the exploitive content it amplifies. - 4.
-YouTube Intentionally Marketed to and Designed Its Social Media Platform for Youth Users, Substantially Contributing to the Mental Health Crisis a.
-The YouTube Platform
+4. YouTube Intentionally Marketed to and Designed Its Social Media Platform for Youth Users, Substantially Contributing to the Mental Health Crisis

+The YouTube Platform a.